+Quantile g-computation \cite{Keil2019}, prevalent in environmental epidemiology for mixture analysis, estimates the effects of uniformly increasing exposures by one quantile, based on linear model assumptions.
+This method quantizes mixture components, summing the linear model's coefficients to form a summary measure ($\Psi$) for joint impact assessment.
+However, it inherently assumes additive, monotonic exposure-response relationships, overlooking complex, potentially nonlinear interactions typical in mixtures, like in endocrine disrupting compounds.
+Consequently, this method might not accurately capture the nuanced dynamics of mixed exposures, especially when interactions vary with other variable levels.

 We run quantile g-computation on the NIEHS data using 4 quantiles with no interactions to investigate results using this model.
-The scaled effect size (positive direction, sum of positive coefficients) was 6.28 and included $X_1, X_2, X_3, X_7$ and the scaled effect size (negative direction, sum of negative coefficients) was -3.68 and included $X_4, X_5, X_6$.
-Compared to the NIEHS ground-truth, $X_3, X_6$ are incorrectly included in these estimates.
-However the positive and negative associations for the other variables are correct.
+The size of the scaled effect (positive direction, sum of positive coefficients) was 6.28 and included $A_1, A_2, A_3, A_7$ and the scaled effect size (negative direction, sum of negative coefficients) was -3.68 and included $A_4, A_5, A_6$.
+Compared to NIEHS ground truth, $A_3, A_6$ are incorrectly included in these estimates.
+However, the positive and negative associations for the other variables are correct.
 Next, because we expect interactions to exist in the mixture data, we would like to assess for them but the question is which interaction terms to include?
-Our best guess is to include interaction terms for all the exposures.
+Our best guess is to include interaction terms for all exposures.
 We do this and show results in \textbf{Table \ref{tab:q_comp_itxns}}.

-In \textbf{Table \ref{tab:q_comp_itxns}} $\Psi_1$ is the summary measure for main effects and $\Psi_2$ for interactions.
-As can be seen, when including all interactions neither of the estimates are significant.
-Of course this is to be expected given the number of parameters in the model and sample size $n=500$.
-However, moving forward with interaction assessment is difficult, if we were to assess for all 2-way interaction of 7 exposures the number of sets is 21 and with 3-way interactions is 35.
-We'd have to run this many models and then correct for multiple testing.
-Hopefully this example shows why mixtures are inherently a data-adaptive problem and why popular methods such as this, although succinct and interpretable, fall short even in a simple synthetic data set.
+In \textbf{Table \ref{tab:q_comp_itxns}} $\Psi_1$ is the summary measure for the main effects and $\Psi_2$ for interactions.
+As can be seen, when including all interactions, neither of the estimates are significant.
+Of course, this is to be expected given the number of parameters in the model and the sample size $n=500$.
+However, moving forward with interaction assessment is difficult; if we were to assess for all 2-way interaction of 7 exposures, the number of sets is 21 and with 3-way interactions is 35.
+We would have to run these many models and then correct for multiple testing.
+Hopefully, this example shows why mixtures are inherently a data-adaptive problem and why popular methods such as this, although succinct and interpretable, fall short even in a simple synthetic data set.